Rachel Don: 1920 World Conventions in London

 In February, Rachel Don wrote to the WCTU NZ chapters from New Brighton, Christchurch where she had been undergoing hydrotherapy in the hot sea water baths.
 She wrote about the upcoming trip to London with Bessie Lee Cowie as delegates to the World Woman's Christian Temperance Union convention in April.
 She and Cowie wrote of their sea voyage from New Zealand through Panama and Kingston, Jamaica to Newport News, Virginia where they toured the countryside before sailing on to London.
 There were over four hundred delegates at the World WCTU Convention, representing over forty countries.
 Don spoke on the New Zealand campaign for national prohibition, including the strategy in 1919 of "snowballing" the House and Ministers by every White Ribboner posting a letter or sending messages.
 She had been accompanied also by her husband W.R.
-Don who had attended the convention of the World League Against Alcoholism organized by the U.S. Anti Saloon League.
+Don who had attended the convention of the World League Against Alcoholism organised by the U.S. Anti Saloon League.
 Don fell ill again during her stay in London and was not able then to make her formal visits to temperance-related organisations and leaders as she had hoped.